PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 - **agent_parameters**: These parameter are mainly specific for the shape of pedestrians or other pedestrian properties like desired speed, reaction time etc.

-### Model parameters (in general)
+### Model Parameters (in general)

 - `<stepsize>0.001</stepsize>`:
     - The time step for the solver.
 This should be choosed with care.
 For force-based model it is recommended to take a value between $$ 10^{-2} $$ and $$10^{-3}$$ s.
 For first-order models, a value of 0.05 s should be OK.
 A larger time step leads to faster simulations, however it is too risky and can lead to numerical instabilities, collisions and overlapping among pedestrians.
     - Unit: s

 - `<exit_crossing_strategy>3</exit_crossing_strategy>`
     - Positive value of 1, 2, 3 or 8.
 See below.

 - `<linkedcells enabled="true" cell_size="2"/>`
     - Defines the size of the cells.
 This is important to get the neighbors of a pedestrians, which are all pedestrians within the eight neighboring cells.
 Larger cells, lead to slower simulations, since more pedestrian-pedestrian interactions need to be calculated.
     - Unit: m

-#### Direction strategies
+#### Direction Strategies

 The chosen model the direction strategy should be specified as follows